 A Brief History

-On September 23, 1338, the English ship, Christofer (variously spelled Christopher, or Christophe) went into battle at Arnemuiden armed with 3 cannon and 1 hand gun.
+On September 23, 1338, the English ship, Christofer (variously spelled Christopher or Christophe) went into battle at Arnemuiden armed with three cannon and one hand gun.
 This battle would be the first known time in history when a ship saw combat using artillery.
 This battle was also significant as the first naval battle of the Hundred Years War.

 The English had only 5 ships (“great carracks”) for the battle, but having cannon was a decided advantage.
 The French brought a large fleet of 48 galleys, and the overwhelming numbers proved decisive.
 Despite a furious battle, the French prevailed and cannon were on the losing side of the historic battle.